 Joel Spolsky: I will re-introduce him to those of you who don’t know who this is.
 He wrote a bunch of these books currently Linchpin on the New York Times bestseller list.
 He founded Yoyodyne, which he sold to Yahoo.
 So he’s an entrepreneur.
 His current company is called Squidoo where anyone can make a website on any topic.
 It is at 103 on Quantcast.
 Are you watching like every day to see if you’re on the top hundred sites?
 No, he doesn’t care about such things.
 He’s the best marketers in the world and a wonderful blogger please welcome Seth Godin.

 Seth Godin: Thank you.
-Good morning-I carry Joel around.
+Good morning.
+I carry Joel around.
 He does all my introductions for me.
 Thank you so much.
 I love this conference.
 I love you guys.
 I love Boston.
 It’s where I started in the software business.
 So I’m going to give you a couple riffs about that and then we’ll get going.

 Anyway, the other one.
 I did I guess Jeff Bezos stole the name, we did a product called Amazon with Michael Creighton.
-The thing to remember about software in the eighties and I don’t know if anyone of you were doing it and 84.
+The thing to remember about software in those days and I don’t know if anyone of you were doing it and 84.
 It was really hard.
 I remember one day that the floppy drive from our Commodore 64, that we had started on fire.
 Literally started on fire.

 So the shift that I want to talk about today is that there’s been a massive change in the way coding and software development works.
 It’s a little bit like what happened with buildings in the 1600s and 1700s it was a big deal if the building didn’t just fall down.
 Now if you want to do real estate development.
 The whole idea that the idea might fall down isn’t really on the agenda.
 The model now has to be that the business that just happens to be fueled by software.